HLE introduction

 Orientation

-1. Make use of your Learner Portfolio. start by going back through your portfolio and explore potential topics, asking your teacher for advice.
+1. Make use of your exercise book(s) for English.
+Start by going back through your exercise book and explore potential topics, asking your teacher for advice.

 2. Spend time thinking carefully about the topic